 Bred in the carnivorous creative hunger of founder Richard K a.k.a.
-SILVERMAN, British Industrial MACHINE ROX has sculpted a merger of ELECTRO, INDUSTRIAL, EBM and METAL since 2008 which has rampaged whilst pushing the boundaries of band and genre.
-After some changes in the line up, Ariel Undine a.k.a.
+SILVERMAN, British Industrial MACHINE ROX has sculpted a merger of ELECTRO, INDUSTRIAL, EBM, and METAL since 2008 which has rampaged whilst pushing the boundaries of band and genre.
+After some changes in the line-up, Singer/Songwriter Ariel Undine a.k.a.
 STARDUST SIREN joined the band in 2017, Bringing to the band, Ethereal, Otherworldly Soulful Siren vocals, and Electric Stage presence and powerhouse lead vocals.
 Deep poetic Songwriting skills, Both Silverman and Siren alternate between writing songs for the band as a Collaboration.
 Ariel also did set design, directing, prop setting in Hollywood, and adds creative, unique visual concepts to stage shows.

 MACHINE ROX shared the stage with KMFDM, DAS ICH, DAF, THE YOUNG GODS, SUICIDE COMMANDO, SULPHER, TREPONEM PAL, LEAETHER STRIP, GRAUSAME TOCHTER, LORD OF THE LOST, AESTHETIC PERFECTION, PRIEST, AMELIA ARSENIC, V2A, INERTIA and more...